ajay-yv/prescription/README.md

 Contributions are welcome.

 1. Fork the repository.

-2. Create your feature branch.
+2. Create a new feature branch.

 ```bash
 git checkout -b feature-name
 ```

-3. Commit changes.
+3. Commit your changes.

 ```bash
 git commit -m "Add new feature"
 ```

-4. Push to GitHub.
+4. Push your branch.

 ```bash
 git push origin feature-name